 Now you know what SMART goals are, how to write them and why this framework may (or may not) work for you and your team.

 Whether you decide to go the SMART goal route or not, the most important thing to remember is this: take your goals seriously.
 Give them the time and attention they deserve and make sure they support your team, your organization, and your own personal development.
+You can even try adding them to the top of your shared meeting agendas to make them impossible to forget about.
 That way, you’ll be geared up for success, no matter the approach.

 Now go forth and crush your goals — you’ve got this. 💪🏾